Robert Leslie Watchmaker

 Early American Watchmakers

-Robert Leslie is best known as the principal in the Philadelphia firm Leslie & Price.
-However, few collectors know that he made both clocks and watches for Thomas Jefferson, was commissioned to make Jefferson's “Great Clock” at Monticello, and was in the forefront of invention in Philadelphia during the 1790's.
-In fact, Robert Leslie was awarded the first clock and the first watch patents in America, effective January, 1787, signed by George Washington.
-He received additional patents in both America and in England that further evidence his work on some of the greatest challenges in horology at the time including constant force and chronometer escapements, pendent winding for watches, and torsion pendulums for clocks.
-Leslie relocated to London after a dispute with the Philadelphia clock and watch guild where he manufactured his inventions in partnership with Joseph Dodds, and supplied his shops in London, Philadelphia, and Baltimore with clocks and watches.
+Robert Leslie was awarded the first clock and the first watch patents in America, effective January, 1787, signed by George Washington, and received additional patents in both America and in England that further evidence his work on some of the greatest challenges in horology at the time including constant force and chronometer escapements, pendent winding for watches, and torsion pendulums for clocks.
+Leslie relocated to London in 1793 after a dispute with the Philadelphia clock and watch guild where he manufactured his inventions in partnership with Joseph Dodds, and supplied shops located in London, Philadelphia, and Baltimore.
+He returned to Philadelphia in 1800 and died in 1803.

 Additional References and recommended reading: